feliperosilva/folder_synchronization/README.md

 # Folder Synchronization Script

-This script synchronizes a **source folder** with a **replica folder**.
-The goal is to maintain an exact copy of **source folder** inside the **replica folder**.
-It is designed to run periodically in a time period defined by the user.
+This script synchronizes a **source folder** with a **replica folder**.`  ` The goal is to maintain an exact copy of **source folder** inside the **replica folder**.`  ` It is designed to run periodically at a time interval defined by the user.

 ## Features

-* Sync files from source folder to replica folder.
+* Syncs files from source folder to replica folder.
-* Creates a replica folder if is does not exist.
+* Creates a replica folder if it does not exist.
-* Add files that are in source folder into replica folder.
+* Adds files that are in the source folder to the replica folder.
-* Remove files from replica folder that do no exist in source folder.
+* Removes files from the replica folder that do not exist in the source folder.
 * Logs all changes to a log file.

 ## Requirements